darrenjw/metagenomics/TaxaAbundance.md

 breakaway(abund2sad(comm))
 ```

 Note that this package requires abundance data in the SAD form, as given by the output of the function `abund2sad()`.
 Further details are given in the package documentation.
 In this case the estimate is worse than that of the Chao estimator, but this won't always be so.
-Diversity estimation is a non-trivial problem, and we will consider it further later.
+Diversity estimation is a non-trivial problem!

 #### (C) 2016 Darren J Wilkinson